robots-make-art-too/GROUP17_Artistic_Reality/docs/index.md

 # Artistic Reality Group 17

-Just a little site example
+EECS 1720 GROUP PROJECT

-## AR content
+## AR content for phaze 2

 As they are updated you can find links to examples of the different types of AR.